camaron-ai/magnet_competition/README.md

 - Calculate the feature importance
 - Train the model again but this time only with important features

-This approach helped us to reduce overfit, improve our validation score and reduce the complexity of our model.
+This approach helps us to reduce overfit, improve our validation score and reduce the complexity of our models.

 ### Running Experiments